Ama Dablam, aka Mother's Necklace, is a marvelous mountain resembling a mother's arms protecting her child.

 The climbers must go through a 7 to 8 days long trek from Lukla, demanding around 6 to 8 hours of walking daily.
 The steep and iced track will make the journey difficult.
 In addition, the high altitude and extreme weather make it more troublesome.
 Thus, the climbers must remain calm.

-Trekkers must be aware of the falls and avalanche as many people have lost their lives to such disasters.
+Trekkers must be aware of the falls and avalanches as many people have lost their lives to such disasters.
 They must pack warm clothes, gloves, thermos bottles, sunscreen, and lip balms.
 Besides that, climbers also require a permit and a liaison officer.

 3. Cultural Significance of Ama Dablam